The Heavy Sound team are a neurodiverse group of people from different countries across the globe with a range of lived experiences and backgrounds.

-I’m a DJ, music producer and all round sound guy.
-I joined H.S in 2019 as Lead Music Practitioner, I now manage the education and communication side of things as well as our bike projects, (I cycle over 20 miles a day to and from work).
+With my background in DJ-ing, studio work and music production I joined H.S in 2019 as Lead Music Practitioner.
+However, I now manage various projects including our outreach and bike projects.
+I’m a Level 2 Mountain Bike Leader and qualified to deliver GoMTB awards up to level 3.
+I’m also an Arts Award adviser and a John Muir Awards Leader.
 I previously worked in a studio where I ran several successful youth music projects and through this became heavily involved with setting up and running the Edinburgh Youth Music Forum.

 My name is Kirstie and I’m the link teacher here at Heavy Sound.
 Having spent a number of years teaching English in High Schools, I am now studying counselling and psychotherapy and am very much enjoying using my counselling training to work holistically and therapeutically with young people.
 Coming from a trauma-informed, young person-centred standpoint, I work alongside our young people to support their academic and relational learning by building their social and educational confidence.Learn More